The Wharf Cat’s Mermaid

 Buttercup passed by without seeing her young rival for Lady Elayne’s affections.
 A young man working the ice cream counter, however, saw Mari’s glamour — seemingly a grade school girl, standing in a part of the store where she didn’t belong.

 “Hey, you!” he said, leaving his post at the counter behind.
 The other ice cream scoopers took over his role seamlessly, allowing him the freedom to pursue confronting Mari.
 “What are you doing back here?”
-He looked around the shop; “Where are you parents?”
+He looked around the shop; “Where are your parents?”

 Mari stared at the shop boy with wide golden eyes.
 She miewed an answer, but he couldn’t understand her.